rickybassom/gmn-python-api/docs/rest_api.md

 The API supports the following query parameters:
 - `where`: A SQL SELECT WHERE clause to filter the results.
 Default is no filter.
 E.g. `iau_code = 'PER'`.
+- `having`: A SQL HAVING clause to filter the results.
+Default is no filter.
+E.g. `participating_stations LIKE '%US0001%'`.
 - `order_by`: A SQL ORDER BY clause to order the results.
 Default is no order.
 E.g. `meteor.unique_trajectory_identifier DESC`.
 - `data_shape`: The [shape](https://docs.datasette.io/en/0.64.6/json_api.html#different-shapes) of the data to return.
 Default is `objects`.
 - `data_format`: The format of the data to return.
 Default is `json`. `csv` is also supported.